 The survival rates for the rarer forms of cancer are more difficult to predict since there is not as much data for researchers to interpret.
 These cancer types also tend to be more challenging to treat.

 That said, pericardial mesothelioma patients will only live an average of six months after diagnosis.
-More encouragingly, over half of testicular mesothelioma patients will live at least five years after their diagnosis.
+More encouragingly, over half of the testicular mesothelioma patients live at least five years after diagnosis.

 Pleural Mesothelioma Survival Rate